DevABM/Task/Jan/Day29/task29_answers.md

 These are the basic steps to configure a job in Jenkins.
 Depending on your requirements, you may need to configure additional settings, such as post-build actions, environment variables, or notifications.
 #
-6. Where do you find errors in Jenkins?<br>
+6. Where do you find errors in Jenkins?
+#
 Errors in Jenkins can be found in several places:
-#

 Build console output: The build console output provides detailed information about each step of the build process.
 This is the first place to check for errors, as it provides a log of all the commands that were run during the build and any error messages that were generated.

 Job logs: The job logs contain information about the build history, including the build number, start time, and duration.
 From the job's main page, you can access the build logs by clicking on a specific build number.